Which city is cheaper, Istanbul or Tallinn?

 The spring attracts plenty of travelers to both Tallinn and Istanbul.
 Many visitors come to Tallinn in the spring for the natural beauty.
 Furthermore, most visitors come to Istanbul for the activities around the city and the natural beauty during these months.

 Tallinn can get quite cold in the spring.
 In April, Tallinn is generally much colder than Istanbul.
-Temperatures in Tallinn average around 4°C (39°F), and Istanbul stays around 13°C (55°F).
+Daily temperatures in Tallinn average around 4°C (39°F), and Istanbul fluctuates around 13°C (55°F).

 Tallinn usually receives around the same amount of sunshine as Istanbul during spring.
 Tallinn gets 186 hours of sunny skies, while Istanbul receives 180 hours of full sun in the spring.